Classic Tiramisu Recipe

 When you soak them in the espresso, they will take longer to absorb the liquid.
 I know this sounds crazy compared to the 1 second dipping for store bought ladyfingers but I counted 8-10 Mississippi’s for the homemade ladyfingers.
 Again, this depends on how well they are baked (over baked will be more dry and absorb more, under baked will absorb less) and how long they sit out to dry (more dry will absorb quicker).
 The best description I can give is that when I dip the ladyfingers in the coffee, I gently squeeze the outside of the ladyfinger and when it starts to get softer, is when I take it out of the coffee.

-How to store finished cake
+How to store finished Tiramisu

 Tiramisu has to be refrigerated and is best served chilled.
 Store it in the fridge for up to a week (it may get a little soggier by the end of the week) or freeze in an airtight container for a few weeks.
 Thaw in the fridge before serving.